HR Glossary > Informal Communication

 What are the features of informal communication?

-Informal communication is not formal in nature but is often practiced.
+Informal communication is not formal but is often practiced.
 Many times it can take the form of gossip and lead to consequences.
 There is no proper structure to informal communication, which causes a lack of complete information.

 How does informal communication occur?